Posts Tagged ‘Japanese Design’

 Creative and beautiful way to organize your stuff from Japanese lifestyle brand, Like-It.
 Utilizing the back of the door, these door hooks can be used to hang stuff like bags, coats, and accessories: things that you use everyday.
 Each hook can handle up to 1.5kg of weight, which is pretty amazing for stuff hanging off

 Greg Moogk was inspired by the traditional Japanese snack, Onigiri, when he came up with the idea for this beautiful set of furniture.
 The essence of Onigiri (triangular rice ball) is in the way the seaweed wraps around the rice.
-As Greg mentions, “In Japanese culture, the art of wrapping an object has become a
+“In Japanese culture, the art of wrapping an object has become a ritual; not meant

 Japanese clay pot (donabe) is an essential cookware for the typical Japan household.
 Of all types of donabes, Iga-yaki is considered the highest grade ceramic with the greatest durability to withstand extreme heat and temperature change.
 Although traditionally used for Japanese cuisine, donabes are actually very versatile for cooking many types of cuisine because of its